Ygauraw/gundog-engine/README.md

 ## About

 I wrote this code without access to the internet while I was deployed in Afghanistan.
-Prior to this, I had no experience developing Android applications.
-Nor had I written a single line of OpenGL (or any 3D graphics) code.
+Prior to this I had not programmed for almost three years, I had no experience developing Android applications, nor had I written a single line of OpenGL (or any 3D graphics) code.
 All I had to help was a MyTouch 3G, an old Eclipse install with the Android sdk, and two books I purchased from Amazon.
 This project began as a series of hacks to learn both Android, OpenGL, and game development.
 Most of the code is disgusting and makes me cringe when I look at it now.
 That being said, there are still some interesting things that others may find useful in the code, which is why I took the time to open source it.

 ## Key features